Read the blog

 I’ve written interpretations for every card in the Wild Unknown Tarot.
 As the box of the deck states, there are no rights or wrongs.
 These are simply my perspectives on the tarot card meanings.
 I hope you find them useful!

-for a directory of all posts in my Wild Unknown series.
+Click here for a directory of all posts in my Wild Unknown series.

-Creator’s keywords: selfishness, greed
+Creator’s keywords: secrecy, self-interest

-Carrie’s keywords: withdrawing, apathy
+Carrie’s keywords: sneaky, aloof

 Begin or deepen your tarot studies with